vatlab/vat-docs/content/Documentation/vtools_commands/init.md

 **A directory can only have one project**.
 After a project is created, subsequent `vtools` calls will automatically load the project in the current directory.
 Working from outside of a project directory is not allowed.

-A variant tools project `$name` consists of a project file `$name.proj`, a genotype database `$name_genotype.DB`, and a log file `$name.log`.
+A variant tools project `$name` consists of a project file `$name.proj`, a genotype database (HDF5 or SQLite), and a log file `$name.log`.
 In addition to the project databases under the project directory, variant tools will store

 *   annotation databases, format specification etc in a **local resource** directory, which is by default `~/.variant_tools`.
 You can use command "`vtools admin --set_runtime_option local_resource`" to relocate this directory if your home directory does not have enough free space.
 *   temporary files stored in a system **temporary directory**, which is usually under `/tmp`.
 If your temp partition is not large enough, you can set runtime option `temp_dir` to another directory.
 This directory will be cleared automatically after a project is closed, so do not point it to a directory with existing files.